Tickets on sale Thursday 31st January 2019 at 6pm

 For those comfortable playing a range of tunes at a good pace, with reasonably fluid bowing and ornamentation.
 You should have a reasonable knowledge of the various Scottish tune types, and be fairly competent in most common Key signatures.

-Anna's guitar class will be aimed at an upper intermediate to advanced level and will be in standard tuning.
+Adam's guitar class will be aimed at an upper intermediate to advanced level and will be in standard tuning.
 Participants should already have an understanding of basic chords.
 We'll look at flat-picking (playing the melody on the guitar) as well as accompaniment styles and rhythm work.